Khirbet Minya

+Name

+The name Khirbet Minya, as it is widely known from English-language academic literature, is derived from the Arabic name Khirbet el-Minya or Khirbat al-Minya, depending on the transliteration convention used.
+It means "Ruins of Minya".

 History

 Umayyad construction

-Khirbat al-Minya, also spelled Khirbet el-Minya, was likely built during the reign of the Umayyad caliph al-Walid I (705-715 CE) and an inscription on a stone found at the site mentions his name.
+Khirbet Minya was likely built during the reign of the Umayyad caliph al-Walid I (705-715 CE) and an inscription on a stone found at the site mentions his name.
 The supposed patron of the palace was al-Walid's son, Umar ibn al-Walid, who served as the governor of Tiberias during his father's reign, but fell out of favour when his uncle Sulayman ibn Abd al-Malik became caliph in 715.
 This makes the palace's mosque one of the earliest to be built in Palestine.

 Khirbat al-Minya served a number of purposes, including as local administrative center for a subregion of the Jund al-Urdunn ("District of Jordan") and as a contact point for 'Umar and local Arab tribes.
 It also could have served as a caravanserai for merchants travelling along the Sea of Galilee or northeast from the lake shore to the coast.
 Khirbat al-Minya also served as a winter retreat for the governor of Tiberias or an alternative for the traditional summer retreat for the governor at Baysan.

 There is evidence that the palace was in use until at least the end of the Umayyad period in 750 CE.
 A strong earthquake hit the region, probably in 749.
 This damaged the building, causing a rift to run through the eastern wing, going straight through the mosque's mihrab.
 The damage in the niche were never repaired.
 It thus remains uncertain whether the palace was ever finished: Fallen debris from the earthquake was discovered in the 20th century in situ on the floor tiles of the main entry.
 The unused raw materials of a mosaic builder were found in the antechamber of the mosque.

 Khirbat al-Minya was abandoned at an uncertain date.